RENANZG/My-Android/README.md

 <p><em>For intermediate security, it's no military-grade security.</em></p>

 <ul>
+    <li>Consider using a Faraday Bag.</li>
-    <li>Be aware of the physical security of your device; if it's seized, immediate access may be possible with Cellebrite despite all protections .</li>
+    <li>Be aware of the physical security of your device; if it's seized, immediate access may be possible with Cellebrite despite all protections.</li>
     <li>Keep your device's operating system and apps up to date to mitigate known vulnerabilities.</li>
     <li>Use full-disk encryption to protect data at rest.
 Both iOS and Android offer this feature.</li>
     <li>Enable a strong, alphanumeric password rather than a simple PIN or pattern.</li>